MasoomChoudhury/Media-Analytics-Access-Backend/README.md

 ## How to get it running

-First, you need to have Node.js installed on your computer.
+First, you need to have Node.js and Redis installed on your computer.

+1.  **Install Redis:**
+    If you don't have Redis, you can get it from the official website: [https://redis.io/download](https://redis.io/download) Make sure the Redis server is running before you start the application.

-1.  **Install the stuff it needs:**
+2.  **Install the stuff it needs:**
     Open a terminal in the project folder and run:
     ```
     npm install